 This paper is second in a series from the Cross-Brookings Initiative on Energy and Climate.
 An excerpt from the paper's introduction follows.
-Additional papers in the series will be forthcoming throughout 2018.
 View the full series here.

 In recent years, solar power has surged to become the cheapest and fastest-growing source of electricity on the planet.
 Over the last decade, solar installations have grown annually by over 30 percent on average, thanks to costs that have plunged more than 90 percent.
 This red-hot growth suggests that in the near future, solar power could challenge fossil fuel dominance and help the world reduce its carbon emissions.
 As a result, solar has become the poster child of a putative clean energy revolution.1

 Philip D. Reed Fellow for Science and Technology - Council on Foreign Relations

 Yet such a revolution is in fact a long way off.
 Fossil fuels still supply most of the world’s energy needs.
 Today, solar power provides just 2 percent of the world’s electricity, and the generation of electricity, in turn, accounts for just a quarter of the world’s greenhouse gas emissions.
 To avert catastrophic climate change, the world will have to nearly eliminate its emissions shortly after midcentury—a goal known as deep decarbonization—which will require the most ambitious overhaul of the world’s energy infrastructure in human history.